Tianqi Emperor

-Biography
+Life

 Zhu Youjiao became emperor at the age of 15, following the death of his father, the Taichang Emperor, who ruled less than a month.
 He did not pay much attention to state affairs, and was accused of failing in his filial duties to his late father by not continuing the latter's wishes.
 It is possible that Zhu Youjiao suffered from a learning disability or something more.
 He was illiterate and showed no interest in his studies.
 However, he was an outstanding carpenter and craftsman, often spending vast amounts of time on woodworking and instructing his servants to sell his creations undercover on the market just to see how much they were worth.

 Because the Tianqi Emperor was unable to read court memorials and uninterested in state affairs, the court eunuch Wei Zhongxian and the emperor's wet nurse Madam Ke seized power and controlled the Ming imperial court, with the Tianqi Emperor as merely a puppet ruler.
 The Tianqi Emperor apparently devoted his time to carpentry.
 Wei Zhongxian took advantage of the situation and began appointing the people he trusted to important positions in the imperial court.
 Meanwhile, Madam Ke sought to retain power by removing all other women from the emperor's harem by locking away the emperor's concubines and starving them to death.
 It is believed that he had two private palaces; one for his female lovers and one for his male lovers.

 One Confucian moralist group, the Donglin Movement, expressed distress at the conditions of the government.
 In response, the imperial court, under Wei Zhongxian's control, covertly ordered the execution of a number of officials associated with the Donglin Movement.
 Living conditions worsened during the Tianqi Emperor's reign.
 The Ming dynasty also faced several popular uprisings.

-The Tianqi Emperor died heirless on 30 September 1627 due to his only son having died in the Wanggongchang Explosion and was succeeded by his fifth and sole surviving brother, Zhu Youjian, because he had no sons to succeed him.
+The Tianqi Emperor died heirless on 30 September 1627 due to his only son having died in the Wanggongchang Explosion and was succeeded by his fifth and sole surviving brother, Zhu Youjian.
 Zhu Youjian was enthroned as the Chongzhen Emperor.
-As both the Tianqi Emperor's daughters died early too, it seems that there are no natural heirs from the emperor left alive.